yutaka-hsmt/automating-aws-with-python/README.md

 # automating-aws-with-python
-repo for automating aws with python course
+repo for automating aws with python course by acg